 - To promote interoperability and tackle health information inequalities.

-In line with the work programme’s objectives, PHIRI aims to obtain wider and more efficient access to and use of existing infrastructures in the MSs, and to avoid duplication of efforts within and between countries with regards to COVID-19 response.
+In line with the work programme’s objectives, PHIRI aims to obtain wider and more efficient access to and use of existing infrastructures in the Member States, and to avoid duplication of efforts within and between countries with regards to COVID-19 response.
 To achieve these objectives, the construction of an integrated, efficient research and innovation environment is necessary.
 As such, PHIRI will work towards full synergy with different types of actors and initiatives such as European research networks in the domain of population health, relevant national population data owners/ curators, national population health coordination entities, international data collectors and registries relevant for COVID-19 and future epidemics and European research infrastructures.
 This will come forth in the different work packages set up in this project.